dschalk/functional-javascript/README.md

     };
 What I call "monads" here are objects which respond affirmatively to "typeof object === Monad".
 They have two attributes, id and x. monad.x is what I sometimes call the "value" of a monad.

+The functions bind() and ret() are similar in many ways to >>= (known as "bind") and return in the Haskell programming language.
+Only here, in this astonishingly chaotic world of JavaScript, there is only one type of monad and the functions (bind and ret) and methods (bnd() and ret()) on which they depend operate on only one type: every possible JavaScript value.
+All of them return monads.
+A monad can be a wrapper for a primitive value, and array, a monad, or anything else.

+We begin with a discussion of bind() and ret().
+The bnd() and ret() were added to the Monad prototype and will be discussed later.

-bind() takes a monad as its argument and returns a function that operates on functions, returning functions similar to itself untill it encounters the "terminate" flag.
-This looks like bind(m)(function1)(function2)(function3) ... where m is a monad and the functions operate on the values of the monads returned by the function to their immediate left.
+bind accepts any javascript value as its argument and returns a function that operates on functions, always returning a similar function until it encounters the "terminate" flag.
+There is one restriction of the values returned by the functions that come after a call to bind: They must return monads.

-This can be confusing.
-You know the functions that you are chaining.
-They all return monads.
-But what are the invisable functions that stand ready to operate on the next function you provide?
+ret() accepts any JavaScript value and returns that value wrapped in a monad.

+  ret(v) = m where m.x = v
+A chain of computations returns an array of each succeeding computation.
+Here's an example:

+  bind(0)(v => ret(v+3))(v => ret(v*v*v))(terminate) // [3,27]
+Despite the way it looks, (v => ret(v+3)) doesn't take (v => ret(v*v*v)) as its argument. bind(0) obviously affects the expressions that follow it.
+Here how:

+  function bind (x, ar = []) {
+    this.ar = ar;
+    return function (func, ...args) {
+      if (func.name === "terminate") return ar;
+      var y = func(x, ...args)
+      ar.push(y.x);
+      return bind(y.x, ar);
+    }
+  };
-The invisible functions that stand ready to operate on the next function you provide are the return values of bind(m.x) where m is the return value of the previous function.
-Yes, bind is executed all along the chain, you just don	see it.
+The invisible functions that stand ready to operate on the next function you provide are the return values of bind(m.x) where m is the return value of the previous function. bind is coded only once, at the beginning, but it executes repeatedly along a chain of computations until it reaches the "terminate" flag.

-Here's another way of saying essentially the same thing: If m is returned by the last function you put on the chain, the return value of bind(m.x) is what awaits your next addition.
-You don	see it, but it's there.
-When you are done, make (terminate) the final link.
-The return value of the final function, a monad, will be returned.
+Here's another way of saying essentially the same thing: If m is returned by the most recent function you have added to the chain, the return value of bind(m.x) awaits your next addition.

-Any JavaScript value can be the value of a monad.
-It is easy to wrap anything in a monad, so the restriction on return values does not restrict what you can do.

-Like the >>= operator (called "bind") in the Haskell programming language, bind() operates on functions that take values and return monads. "ret()", defined below, resembles Haskell's "return" function in that it is the left and right identity function on monads, and it takes a value as an argument and returns a monad containing that value.

-As you see, ret() encapsulates values that are not monads but does not return monads containing monads.
-There are ways to next monads within monads; for example, monad m1 becomes the value of m2 when you write:
-    var m2 = new Monad(m1, "m2")
-Here is the definition of ret(), which was used in the definitions of add() and cube():
+Here is the definition of ret():

   function ret (val, id = "default") {
     if (val instanceof Monad && arguments.length === 2)